Athens in the 5th century BC: Pottery

 During this age, the production of ceramic pieces was abundant.
 Amphorae were produced in mass quantity due to the heavy trading with other cities all around the Mediterranean.
 Large evidence of amphorae from this era can be found around every major ancient port as well as in the Aegean sea.
 During this period is also seen an abundance of white background ceramics which are much more delicate than the previously popular yellow and black background ceramics.
 These ceramics were often used to keep perfume or for mortuary rites, including decorations on graves.

-It is also known that there were many great painters, but their works are lost, both frescos and free-standing paintings.
+It is also known that there were a number of great painters, but their works are lost, both frescos and free-standing paintings.

 Theatre

 The theatre reached its greatest height in the 5th century BC.
 Pericles promoted and favored the theatre with a series of practical and economic measures.
 The wealthiest families were obligated to care for and to sustain the choruses and actors.
 By this means, Pericles maintained the tradition according to which theatrical performances served the moral and intellectual education of the people.
 Plays were made by men and usually for men, and this platform was often used to reinforce the patriarchy.

 Athens became the great city of Greek theatre.
 Theatrical performances lasted eight consecutive hours and were performed as part of a competition in which a jury proclaimed a winner.
-While the decor of the provisional theatres was very simple, the permanent theatrical venues of ancient Athens eventually became more sumptuous and elaborate.
+While the decor of the provisional theatres was simple, the permanent theatrical venues of ancient Athens eventually became more sumptuous and elaborate.
 No matter the performance venue, plays were performed by, at most, three actors, who wore masks to identify them with the characters they portrayed; they were accompanied by a chorus who sang and danced.

 The dramatic poets from this era whose plays have survived are: